jeffreyvr/paver-for-wordpress/README.md

 ## Roadmap

-- Add more options, such as color picker, pages/posts dropdown select
+- Add more options, such as a pages/posts dropdown select
 - Cache the rendered version, instead of rendering it every time (though most caching plugins like WP Rocket will already prevent rerendering)

 ## Contributors